bastian-polewka/criss-cross-algorithm-assignment7/README.md

 # Introduction  <a name="intro"></a>
-Also known as the Criss-Cross multiplication algorithm, this 50-lines long algorithm, requiring no advanced math knowledge, multiplies large string numbers in at least 90% LESS time than the Karatsuba algorithm.
-1000-digit string numbers (numbers greater than 10^100) can be multiplied in less than 30 seconds.
+Also known as the Criss-Cross multiplication algorithm, this 50-lines long algorithm, without any advanced math techniques, multiplies large positive integers in string format and returns the exact answer in string format.
+Multiplication of 1000-digit string numbers (numbers greater than 10^100) can be done almost instantly.
+This algorithm carries multiplication in at least 90% LESS time than the Karatsuba algorithm when the number of digits is below 10,000 (no testing was done beyond 10,000)

 The aim of this repository is give a concise explanation of this unpopular algorithm as well as to explain my implementation of the algorithm using C++.